 Here are some size-related things to remember in your initial ideas stage:

 Are you certain your new garden office will always be just that?
 Or can you see it taking on other roles in the future, like an art studio or games room?
-Is your choice limited by the size of plot available in your garden?
+Is your choice limited by the size of the plot available in your garden?
 Are you looking for a flexible space you can adapt and add to later?

 With such a wide range of garden buildings to choose from, it can be hard to make a decision.
 Here’s a snapshot of some of our beautiful offices, studios and log cabins, all made to last from sustainably sourced timber or innovative, rot-free wood composite, Tricoya.